yoohooshantanu/cdm-pc-maturation/README.md

 # Pc Maturation Patterns in LEO Conjunction Events

+This started as part of building Conjunx, where I kept seeing Pc behave unpredictably across updates.

-This project explores how collision risk (**Pc**) actually evolves across multiple CDM updates.
+This looks at how collision risk (**Pc**) actually changes across multiple CDM updates.
+I built this to understand whether early CDMs are actually useful for decision-making.

-Instead of treating each CDM as a one-off alert, the goal is to understand:
-- how conjunction events *develop over time*
-- when the risk estimate becomes reliable
-- and whether early updates are actionable or just noise

 ---